 Sexual harassment law has changed significantly in California.
-This is the first of 3 newsletters highlighting these changes.
 For employers or employees needing more information, contact us.

 Area of Law: Employment Law

 General Background: The California legislature and courts have continued their tradition of showing a willingness to “lead” the country in many areas of law, this time with sexual harassment in the workplace.
 In 2018, California passed new employment related and labor-related laws.
 In this newsletter, we will highlight the key changes under the new law.
 In summary, the pendulum has swung.

 Prior law required the plaintiff (usually a woman) to establish that the conduct was “severe and pervasive.”
 In practice, this became a high hurdle as courts have held that an employee “must demonstrate that the conduct complained of was severe enough or sufficiently pervasive to alter the conditions of employment and create a work environment that qualifies as hostile or abusive to employees because of their sex, and harassment that is “occasional, isolated, sporadic, or trivial” generally fails to meet this standard.”
 McCoy v.
 Pacific Maritime Association (App, 2 Dist.
 2013)

 Now California SB 1300 provides that a “single incident of harassment” may be sufficient to establish a triable claim for hostile work environment.